Felps777/sun-spot-analyser-test/README.md

 *   second_item
 ###Input

-As the Sun Spot Analyser is expected to be used by several business units within Airbus an API REST must be implemented.
+As the Sun Spot Analyzer is expected to be used by several business units within Airbus an API REST must be implemented.
 The solution should implement (at least) the following REST API endpoints:

-● POST -> /sun-spot-analyser-api/grid
-○ Json payload:
+* **POST**  -> /sun-spot-analyzer-api/grid
-{ "size": 3, "values": "4, 2, 3, 2, 2, 1, 3, 2, 1"}
+	* Json payload: `{ "size": 3, "values": "4, 2, 3, 2, 2, 1, 3, 2, 1"}`
-The POST endpoint must accept 2 parameters:
+		* The endpoint must accept 2 parameters:

 			1. Size of the grid
-2. Values of the grid (as a string separated by commas) ○ Expected OK response payload:
+			2. Values of the grid (as a string separated by commas)

-{ "id": 1 }
+		* Expected status OK and response payload: `{ "id": 1 }`

+* **GET** -> /sun-spot-analyzer-api/scores?id=1

-The endpoint must return and HTTP OK response that contains the internal ID of the grid.
+	* The endpoint must return and HTTP OK response that contains the internal ID of the grid.
 This internal ID will be used to query the scores of this specific grid using the following GET endpoint:

-● GET-> /sun-spot-analyser-api/scores?id=1
-Expected 200 OK response payload:
+	* Expected Status 200 OK response and payload:

-{“scores": [ {"x": 1, "y": 1, "score": 10}, { "x": 1, "y": 2, "score": 14}, { "x": 1, "y": 3,
-"score":8} … ]}
+		{“scores": [ {"x": 1, "y": 1, "score": 10}, { "x": 1, "y": 2, "score": 14}, { "x": 1, "y": 3, "score":8} … ]}

 ## Application

-This application aims to enable the all necessary elements to make this possible.
+This application aims to enable an API-REST interface and a processor module to do calculations needed.

 Its structure is composed by: